balabanmetin/uDance/README.md

 You can run uDANCE on the **test dataset** with 10 gene multiple sequence alignments, 99 backbone sequences, and 146 query sequences using the following command.
 The command should complete in several minutes using 4 CPU cores:

-`snakemake -c 4 --configfile config.yaml --snakefile uDANCE.smk all`
+`snakemake -c 4 --configfile config.yaml --snakefile udance.smk all`

 The specification of the run is defined in the config file `config.yaml`.
 In the `config.yaml`, the working directory is specified using the field `workdir`.
 Input multiple sequence alignments should be located under `<workdir>/alignments`.
 For example, for the test dataset, the working directory is `datasmall` and the input alignments are located at `datasmall/alignments`.